phpearth/docs/oop/design-patterns/prototype.md

-# Prototype Design Pattern in PHP
+# Prototype design pattern in PHP

 ## See also